Teksta versija

 [1 December 2009]

-(1) In order to ensure the activities of the Ombudsman, the Ombudsman's Office shall be established.
+(1) In order to ensure the activities of the Ombudsman, the Office of the Ombudsman shall be established.

-(2) The structure and internal working regulations of the Ombudsman's Office shall be regulated by the by-law of the Office approved by the Ombudsman.
+(2) The structure and internal operating rules of the Office of the Ombudsman shall be governed by the by-laws of the Office approved by the Ombudsman.

-(1) The Ombudsman's Office shall be financed by the State budget.
+(1) The Office of the Ombudsman shall be financed from the State budget.

 (2) [16 June 2011]